MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

    - `string`: the sdk will attempt to update the `video|audio` media to the passed in deviceId

-> Note: this does not update the SDK default device(s)
+> Note 1: this does not update the SDK default device(s)

 > Note 2: if multiple conversations are sharing a session the media for all those conversations will be updated, not just the provided conversationId

+> Note 3: if the requested device is _already in use_ by the session, the media will not be re-requested.

 Declaration:
 ``` ts